WET BASEMENT AND CRAWL SPACE

 the problem.
 Some homeowners are reluctant to discuss or admit

-investment.
+investment or perhaps difficult to sell.
 Homeowners, in such situations, should immediately

 seek professional assistance in assessing the source and extent